 A venue perimeter fence line is required for all venues within the park.
 This fence should be a minimum of 1.8m high, and ballasted to ensure stability in the event of heavy winds, creating a perimeter footprint of roughly 1-2m in depth.
-The fence will be covered in fence fabric with the look of the games applied, and entry and egress points.
-This enables the flexibility for Stampede Park to allow access to the park without tickets to a competition venue, and controls access to the proposed new Flames Arena to ticket holders and accredited pass holders only.
+The fence will be covered in fence fabric with the look of the games applied, with entry and egress points.
+This enables the flexibility for Stampede Park to allow access to the park without tickets to a competition venue, and controls access to the Saddledome to ticket holders and accredited pass holders only.